BDC Hamburger Icon

 The benefits for eco-forward companies

-Incorporating eco-friendly practices isn’t just good for the planet; it also helps businesses.
+Incorporating eco-friendly practices isn’t just good for the planet; it also helps businesses’ longevity, financial stability and reputation.
 Here are some of the benefits of going green:

-Businesses can reduce their operational costs by streamlining processes so they don’t rely solely on equipment, paper or other resources.
-This also allows businesses to be more mobile and to adapt more quickly to the needs of their industry.
+Businesses can reduce operational costs by streamlining processes so they don’t rely solely on equipment, paper or other resources.
+This also allows companies to be more mobile and to adapt more quickly to the needs of their industry.

 Federal and state tax incentives

-Further savings are possible when you consider federal and state tax incentives for cutting carbon emissions and opportunities from government entities that require eco-friendly products or services.
+Further savings are possible when you consider federal and state tax incentives for cutting carbon emissions.
+Plus, opportunities from government entities that require eco-friendly products or services can add to savings.

-If you updated a commercial building for energy efficiency after Dec.
-31, 2017, you may qualify for a federal tax deduction under Section 179D of the Internal Revenue Code.
+If you updated a commercial building for energy efficiency, you may qualify for a federal tax deduction under Section 179D of the Internal Revenue Code.

 Sustainability partnerships

 Becoming more eco-friendly also opens your company to partners, talent and customers with similar values.
-More than two-thirds of the consumers surveyed in the CGS Consumers Sustainability Survey, for instance, said they would pay more for sustainable products, with 68 percent of Gen Z shoppers making an eco-friendly purchase within the past year.
-This is just one reason implementing an eco-friendly business strategy can create long-term consumer loyalty.
+More than two-thirds of the consumers (68 percent) surveyed in the Business of Sustainability Index (“BOSI”) by PDI Technologies, for instance, said they would pay more for sustainable products.

 Positive brand reputation

-Making your business known as an active participant in curbing climate change could do wonders for your reputation, thereby placing you in an elite class of conscientious companies worldwide.
-These companies will put themselves ahead as consumers’ tolerance for passive eco-friendliness wanes.
+Making your business known as an active participant in curbing climate change could do wonders for your reputation.
+This would place you in an elite class of conscientious companies worldwide, which will pull ahead as consumers’ tolerance for passive eco-friendliness wanes.

 author image